-The signing of the Partnership Agreement between the European Union, of the one part, and the members of the Organisation of African, Carribean and Pacific States, of the other part, is hereby approved on behalf of the Union, subject to the conclusion of the said Agreement.
+The Partnership Agreement between the European Union and its Member States, of the one part, and the Members of the Organisation of African, Caribbean and Pacific States, of the other part ('the Agreement') is hereby approved on behalf of the Union.

-The text of the Agreement to be signed is attached to this Decision.
+The text of the Agreement is attached to this Decision.